The theory of F-rational signature: F-signature theories in the dualizing module

-\begin{theorem} Let $(R, \mf m, k)$ be an F-finite reduced Cohen-Macaulay local ring of dimension $d$.
-Then the limit in the definition of $\Wsig (W)$ exists and the convergence is uniform, i.e., there exists a constant $C$ such that for all $\ell,W,e$
+\begin{theorem} Let $(R, \mf m, k)$ be an F-finite reduced Cohen-Macaulay local ring of dimension $d$ with a dualizing module $\omega_R$.
+The limit in the definition of $\Wsig (W)$ exists and the convergence is uniform, i.e., there exists a constant $C$ such that for any $e \geq 1$, any extension $\ell$ of $k$, and any nonzero quotient $W$ of $\ell \otimes_R \omega_R$